Archetypal Energies Influence Your Unconscious

 Archetypal energies are always affecting you, but you may not realize it.
 What is in your personal unconscious and the collective unconscious is hidden from the conscious mind.
 Dreams and Freudian slips, or strong feelings such as anger or shame that quickly and fiercely arise in a seemingly innocuous situation, can be signs that universal energies from your personal unconscious and the collective unconscious are active and influencing you.
 These hidden forces are often so powerful that the conscious mind is very limited in its ability to control them.

 Archetypes call forth certain patterns that may be similar to patterns enacted by other humans but are unique to you.
+That’s why you can also think of an archetype as an archetypal energy.
 You might experience the archetype of the fool as a playful clown, encouraging you to take life less seriously.
 The same archetype might be experienced by someone else as a cunning and sophisticated court jester who dances on the edge of danger by revealing truth through humor.
 Your story and your everyday experiences influence how you perceive and are affected by any particular archetypal energy, and vice versa.

 Carl Greer, PhD, PsyD, is a retired clinical psychologist and Jungian analyst, a businessman, and a shamanic practitioner, author, and philanthropist funding over 60 charities and more than 850 past and current Greer Scholars.
 He has taught at the C.G.
 Jung Institute of Chicago and been on staff at the Replogle Center for Counseling and Well-Being.